hoxirious/HTC_YYC_2021/README.md

 ## Inspiration

 Listening to music can be entertaining, and some research suggests that it might even make you healthier.
 Music can be a source of pleasure and contentment, but there are many other psychological benefits as well.
 Music can relax the mind, energize the body, and even help people better manage pain.
-Music can impact one's mood and emotion significantly through acting as a mood regulator, source of safety and comfort, and stress reducer
+Music can impact one's mood and emotion significantly through acting as a mood regulator, source of safety and comfort, and stress reducer.